shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ### Export only changed categories

 Now, when we have a way to export partial data, we can extend the functionality even more and allow to export only changed categories.
-For this purpose we need our index to implement `\Shopsys\FrameworkBundle\Component\Elasticsearch\IndexSupportChangesOnlyInterface` interface and add two more methods: `CategoryIndex::getChangedCount()` and  `CategoryIndex::getChangedIdsForBatch()`.
+For this purpose, we need our index to implement `\Shopsys\FrameworkBundle\Component\Elasticsearch\IndexSupportChangesOnlyInterface` interface and add two more methods: `CategoryIndex::getChangedCount()` and  `CategoryIndex::getChangedIdsForBatch()`.

 !!! note
     You will need to implement some way to distinguish changed categories.
-    For this purpose you can for example [add a new attribute to an entity](./adding-new-attribute-to-an-entity.md) or implement some sort of queue.
+    For this purpose, you can, for example, [add a new attribute to an entity](./adding-new-attribute-to-an-entity.md) or implement some sort of queue.

 #### CategoryIndex::getChangedIdsForBatch()

-This method have to return ID of categories that are considered changed and should be exported.
+This method has to return ID of categories that are considered changed and should be exported.
 If you use an entity attribute to distinguish changed categories, you can just simply return categories with this attribute set.

 ```php